Do you want to diversify your income? Do you want to reduce your carbon footprint? Are you looking to participate in Australia’s carbon market?

-You can participate in one of our auctions which are generally held twice a year.
 Auctions provide you with the opportunity to bid for a carbon abatement contract, which provides you the option but not the obligation, to sell ACCUs to the Commonwealth.

 The ability to sell ACCUs at a set price provides you with price security while still providing the potential for more lucrative prices to be secured from private buyers.